Freeport Historical Society

 Freeport, Maine 04032

-From January through May12, 2014, FHS is open Tuesday through Friday, 10a- 5p.
-Because we have a small staff it is always a good idea to call-ahead (865-3170) and make sure we are open.
+From May 12, 2014 through Labor Day, FHS and its exhibit are open Monday through Friday, 10am- 5pm.
+Because we have a small staff, it is always a good idea to call-ahead (865-3170) and make sure we are open.

 Visiting Pettengill Farm